Home > Parapsychology After-Death Communications

 You can read several accounts of sleep-state ADCs on the Dreams and NDEs web page.

-7. Kevin Williams and his family’s ADCs of their mother
+8. Kevin Williams and His Family’s ADCs of Their Mother

 My family began receiving after-death communications from my beloved mother which began two days after her tragic death and continued for several years after.
 Family members and I received a variety of ADCs from her in the form of synchronistic dreams of her, an ADC where I suddenly felt her strong presence around me, audio synchronicities of her favorite song “Moon River,” and many other type of synchronicities for a number of years.
 Taken all together, it clearly shows how my mother wanted everyone in my family to know that her death was not the end of her.
 My mother believed in NDEs and ADCs and was always very proud of my research and website.
 Before my mother’s death in November of 2001, I read many books on the subject of ADCs for many years.
 When unusual events began happening to my family after my mother’s death, I knew immediately knew were receiving ADCs from my mother and began documenting them.
 You can read about my and my family’s ADCs at my ADC Synchronicities Page.